-For any company to remain competitive in 2020, there must be a shift in focus to developing an automation strategy.
+For any company to remain competitive in 2021, there must be a shift in focus to developing an automation strategy.
+A 2021 IBM study found that 80 percent of companies either already use automation or plan to adopt it within the next year.

 Automation is growing exponentially.
 The recent investment news headlines are filled with stories of a growing uptick in major business automation.
 For example: